Control

 Vectobac 12AS

-Mix half a litre to a litre of Vectobac 12AS in 5 litres of water, pour into a backpack sprayer and spread over half a hectare of water surface as a fine water jet.
+Mix half a litre to a litre of Vectobac 12AS in 5 litres of water, pour into a pressure sprayer and spread over half a hectare of water surface as a fine water jet.
 It kills the mosquito larvae within a few hours.

 Safety data sheet